VastSea0/VastSea0/README.md

 - ![Electron](https://img.shields.io/badge/-Electron-47848F?style=flat&logo=electron&logoColor=white)

 ## 👨‍💻 About Me
-I was born and live in Kahramanmaraş, Turkey.
-My interests include software, philosophy, and music.
+I was born and live in Kahramanmaraş.
+My interests include software, philosophy, mythology, history and music.
 I love writing and coding.
-I'm always curious, constantly researching and learning.
-I spend my days coding, listening to music, reading books, or just watching series.
-I do all these because I love them, and one day, I dream of retreating to a green forest using Debian with the MATE desktop environment.
-I might even write my own operating system for my cat.
+I am always curious, researching and learning.
+I spend my days writing code, listening to music, reading books or watching TV series.
+I love doing all these things and one day I dream of retiring to a green forest using Debian with MATE desktop environment.
+Maybe then I can even write my own operating system for my cat.

+In terms of software, I'm particularly interested in web development and I'm working on developing full-stack websites and software in the future.
+JavaScript is by far my favorite language.
+I also have a great interest in Linux systems and in the future I would like to write desktop software like Hüma.
+My goals include learning powerful programming languages like C/C++ and Rust.

 ## 🌱 Current Focus
 - Hüma Browser